MortadhaFadhlaoui/Contact-Webmaster/README.md

 You can also comment your code and make a beautiful responsive website.

 ### How to do it
-You can clone this project and create a new branch which #should be named after you#.
+You can clone this project and create a new branch which should be named after you.
 Once you are finished, you can push your branch on Github and send an email to chris@medgo.fr

 # Good luck !